pedroter7/pedroter7/README.md

  - **C#**: so, I decided to start learning C# and dotnet some weeks ago.
 Sooner I will start developing something to put what I've learned to proof and to learn new things, of course.
  - **AI** 🤖 : I'm taking my first steps into artificial intelligence with IBM on Coursera.
  - **ReactJS**: I have a good NodeJS knowledge so I decided to start learning some frameworks.
 I'm starting with React.
+ - **Java Spring**: I started to play around building RESTful APIs to learn more about the Spring framework.

 ### Some projects 📂